The Theatres of Winnipeg

 Notre Dame, on the parking lot entrance.

-The Theatre's neighbour on Notre Dame is the Electric Railway Chambers Bldg. at
+The Theatre's neighbour on Notre Dame is the Electric Railway Chambers Building at

 213-219 Notre Dame, which still exists today.